Mordyfier/CISC.-3140-Assignments/Lab 4.2 and 4.3/README.md

 A utility package useful in the developer process - nodemon restarts the server every time it detects changes, so that we don't have to restart it with `npm start` or `node app.js` all the time:
 - [nodemon](https://www.npmjs.com/package/nodemon) - `npm install --save-dev nodemon` (`--save-dev` keeps the package as a local tool and not part of the packages required for the app to run)

+As a personal recommendation - [Visual Studio Code](https://code.visualstudio.com/) is an outstanding IDE for many uses, including web development with Node.
+It allows to simplify many mundane tasks such as html boilerplate, contains git integration for seamless updating of you repositories as you develop, and more.

 ### Deployment

 Deployment through Heroku is rather simple (this could be automated by a script, but all that's needed is a few usual git commands):